Disadvantages to Incorporating

 There are many legal documents that need to be filed if you choose to incorporate your business.
 Those legal documents include but are not limited to:

 And more.
-Many business owners find the amount of paperwork and research needed to incorporate quite labor intensive.
+Many business owners find incorporating quite labor intensive.
+There are a large number of forms, paperwork and research needed to incorporate.

 Corporations are Subject to Stringent Compliance Regulations